By

 An anti-retaliation policy also should include a reporting procedure so employees know how to make any concerns known.
 Many companies use anonymous hotlines so that employees can report misconduct without revealing their identities.
 This reporting method greatly reduces the chance of retaliation occurring.

-Being Proactive.
 Human resources staff and management should be trained to identify indicators of retaliation, which may include the complaining employee being excluded from social interactions or experiencing increased or inconsistent performance expectations.
 Quickly putting a stop to conduct employees could perceive as retaliatory can help prevent a formal claim.

-Investigating Complaints.
 One of the most effective preventive measures employers can take to avoid perceived retaliation is to promptly and thoroughly investigate every employee complaint.

 It’s also imperative to ensure retaliation is not occurring while an investigation is underway.
 Employees who have engaged in protected activity – especially if they have done so recently – may be on heightened alert.
-They therefore may misconstrue all personnel actions or criticism of their work as negative, so double check the way you handle any actions that might be considered remotely retaliatory.
+They, therefore, may misconstrue all personnel actions or criticism of their work as negative, so double-check the way you handle any actions that might be considered remotely retaliatory.

 Make sure any steps you take to discipline or critique the employee are both necessary and consistent with company policy and practice.
 Ask yourself if you would take similar action if a comparable situation had arisen with another employee.
 If employees are fairly treated after making a claim, they will be less likely to raise retaliation allegations later.